 To use the OLE DB interface to access an OLE DB database, you must connect through an OLE DB data provider that supports OLE DB version 2.0 or later.
-For information on OLE DB specifications, see Microsoft's Universal Data Access Web site at www.microsoft.com/data.
+For information on OLE DB specifications, see the Microsoft documentation at http://msdn.microsoft.com.